 This is the test that really matters for our guests.
 How do they compare in cocktails?

-In order to do a true comparison, for science, I made 2 Margarita’s and tasted them next to each other.
+In order to do a true comparison– for science, of course– I made two margaritas and tasted them next to each other.

-The fresh lime juice Margarita had bright, focused acidity and vegetal, citrus aromas that I always associate with lime juice.
+The margarita with fresh lime juice had a bright, focused acidity and vegetal, citrus aromas that I always associate with lime juice.

-There’s no doubt that fresh is always the best, but pasteurized juice is definitely a step up from the sweet and sour mix that is used behind most bars.
-When making the choice between fresh juice and pasteurized juices, make sure to taste them side by side in a cocktail.
-After all, this is what you will be serving your guest.
+There’s no doubt in my mind that fresh is always the best, but pasteurized juice is definitely a step up from the sweet and sour mix that is used behind most bars.
+When making the choice between fresh juice and pasteurized juices, make sure to taste them side-by-side in a cocktail.
+After all, this is what you will be serving your guests!